Learning to paint with acrylics can be a fun and rewarding journey.

 White paint has magical properties.

-It’s also great for adding highlights, like at the top of a big tree or on the side of a building.
+Try adding some small white highlights to the top of a big tree, the side of a building, or to the edges of your flower petals.
 This will give you painting a sun-kissed, nostalgic feeling.

 Admit it… that’s kind of magical right?